Graduate Degrees

 - Financial support and professional training for Teaching Assistants

-- Demonstrated success in preparing graduates for careers in academia as well as the non-profit and corporate sectors
+- Demonstrated success in preparing graduates for careers in academia as well as the non-profit and for-profit business sectors

 Art History (MA)